AlexHoorn/MovieLocationsOntology/data/README.md

 ### zenodo_data

 This file contains the data of all the previously mentioned datasets combined.
-It also has an additional column for **"wikidata_entry" ** which maps each of our items to a wikidata resource.
+It also has an additional column for **wikidata_entry** which maps each of our items to a wikidata resource.
 This greatly improves reusability for our dataset since it aligns the data to resources on the web.
-This dataset is uploaded to Zenodo.org.
+This dataset was created by the additional step of aligning with Wikidata resource URI's.
+This dataset was merged into our ontology in the final step.
+This ontology was

 | Column         | Meaning                                                               |
 | :------------- | :-------------------------------------------------------------------- |